Edward Talbot (bishop): Legacy

 The Hall and one face of the Wolfson quadrangle of Lady Margaret Hall was named the Talbot Building after him: it was opened in 1910.

 The Talbot Fund at Keble College, established in 1999, also bears his name.

-A memorial to Talbot stands in Southwark Cathedral in the form of a bronze effigy atop a stone tomb, by sculptor Cecil Thomas.
+A memorial to Talbot stands in Southwark Cathedral in the form of a bronze effigy on top of a stone tomb, by sculptor Cecil Thomas.